rojo-rbx/rbx-dom/docs/xml.md

 The `ProtectedString` data type is represented as a string.
 This data type MUST have its contents maintained exactly.
 Whitespace MUST be preserved for this type.

-To ease use, `ProtectedString` values SHOULD have their contents written as surrounded by `CDATA`.
+To ease use, `ProtectedString` values should have their contents written as surrounded by `CDATA`.
 If this is not possible, then care must be taken to escape characters when necessary.

 A `ProtectedString` with the contents `print("Hello, world!")` message would appear as follows: